• Skip to content

 For example, if an employee in the Children’s Ministry is checking families in on a computer that is outdated and not functioning properly, the parent experience will be affected.

-This is why making sure the employee (customer of the church) has the proper equipment so that they can take care of the parents (customer of the church).
+This is why it is important to make sure the employee (customer of the church) has the proper equipment so that they can take care of the parents (customer of the church).

 Soliciting feedback from church members, volunteers, and employees opens lines of communication and helps to identify issues that may need to be addressed.

 There are customer groups all around us.
-As church leaders, we need to understand who they are, what they need from the church, and how to make their church experience – whether they are a visitor, member, volunteer, or employee – one that they will remember and bring their family and friends to experience.
+As church leaders, we need to understand who they are, what they need from the church, and how to make their church experience – whether they are visitors, members, volunteers, or employees – one that they will remember and bring their family and friends to experience.

 Do you solicit feedback from any of these groups?